 Multiple factors are involved in both choosing and being chosen by a residency program.
 In this study the prevalence of experiences beyond the application review and interview process are examined.

-PI: Nitin A. Das
+Principal Investigator: Nitin A. Das

 This project is funded by Morrison Trust.